How Long Should You Stay at a Job?

 [Featured image] A woman in an orange shirt works on her laptop at a white table.

-When it comes to your career path, there’s no definitively correct or incorrect way to move forward.
+Whether it’s pursuing new challenges or taking on different roles, your career path is uniquely yours to shape.
 You get to decide the best way for you to navigate any given situation—including deciding when it’s time to move on from a job.

 Conventional guidance suggests that you should stay at a job for at least two years.
-However, as long as you aren’t bound by a contract, there’s no set amount of time that you are obligated to stay at a job, and if you don’t feel able to move closer to your goals in your current role, two years can be a long time to limit your progress.
+However, as long as you aren’t bound by a contract, you are free to move at your own pace.
+If you don’t feel able to move closer to your goals in your current role, you might consider exploring new opportunities to reach your full potential at work.

-In this article, we’ll discuss how long employees typically stay at a job and offer some guidance for figuring out whether it may be time for you to consider pursuing something new.
+Discover how long employees typically stay at a job and find guidance on determining whether it’s time for you to consider pursuing something new.

 It’s worth breaking this statistic down further, as the amount of time employees tend to stay with their employers changes depending on factors such as age, industry, and occupation.